 Are there particular communication challenges that RPPs often encounter?

-A primary challenge is communicating research to a wide audience in a way that is accessible, succinct, and in plain language.
-The communications team, often just one person, is usually asked to craft multiple messages for a variety of constituents, even for a single piece of research.
-These challenges often mean that the communications role within a partnership requires a wide-ranging skill set.
+A primary challenge is communicating research to a variety of audiences in a way that is accessible and succinct.
+The communications team, often just one person, requires a broad skill set in order to craft multiple messages that speak to different groups, even for a single piece of research.

-An additional challenge is that uptake of a particular piece of research may occur months or even years after the research was completed.
+Another challenge is that uptake of a particular piece of research may occur months or even years after the research is completed.
 For some RPPs this means that they have to balance requests for information, presentations, workshops, or adapted tools from past research with requests for their current work.
-This can be a particular challenge when the funding to support activities associated with the older work is no longer available.
+This can be difficult when the funding to support activities associated with the older work is no longer available.

 A final consideration for some partnerships is the need for each partner to maintain their status as independent entities.
 For researchers there is a strong need to preserve their independence.
 For practice partners, there is an imperative that they closely manage communications, particularly when research is connected to issues that live beyond the scope of a particular research project.
 Similarly, the partnership may need to maintain an identity that is distinct from advocacy groups that may claim that the research evidence supports their views.